Key Takeaways

 What SIEM does well:

-- Helps detect patterns or anomalies across systems
+- Detects patterns and anomalies by correlating events across systems

 Where SIEM struggles:

-- It shows you alerts, but doesn’t take action
+- Shows you alerts, but doesn't take action

-- Assumes you have a team available to investigate and respond
+- Assumes you have analysts available to investigate and respond

 What is MDR?

-- Built-in automation and playbooks for faster resolution
+- Built-in automation and analyst-led response playbooks for faster containment

 MDR vs SIEM: What Really Matters

-Let’s break it down side by side, not by technical specs, but by what actually impacts your day-to-day operations.
+Not technical specs, what actually impacts your day-to-day operations.

 Real-World Use Cases: Which One's Right for You?